Fri-Wed, 10am-6:30pm; Thu, 10am-8:30pm

 Visitor’s Center & Gift Shop

 Stop here to purchase tickets for the guided tour, but be sure to carve out extra time for the fabulous browsing: black-and-white historic postcards, journals, kids’ toys, hip souvenirs, and a slew of books on New York, cultural studies, urban studies, Judaica, travel, cooking, and more.
 Still have time to kill?
-A History Channel video on immigration plays continuously in an adjoining room.
-The gift shop is open Mon.—Fri., 11 a.m.—6 p.m.; Sat.—Sun., 10:45 a.m.—6 p.m.
+A film about immigration produced by the museum plays continuously in an adjoining room.

-In addition to the tenement tours, the museum has organized the “Neighborhood Walking Tour,” a walking tour of the Lower East Side that takes place from April through December.
+In addition to the tenement tours, the museum offers four walking tours of the historic Lower East Side, including “Foods of the Lower East Side,” which includes tastings of local delicacies.
+They take place from April through December.

 Classes & Lectures

 The museum’s lofty mission extends beyond tours and archival work to encompass teacher training workshops and education programs on urban life and culture.